YoshiyukiKono/CarND/project-5/writeup.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-When processing the video, I used deque to use the advantage of heatmap values in some frames.
+When processing the video, I used deque to use the average of heatmap values in some frames.

 ---